FAQs: Policies and Starting new programs

 Yes, students are encouraged to start new programs.
 Here is a list of steps to start your own program.

-- Students will need to submit a form with the above information 1-2 months prior to participation in order to develop an affiliation agreement between UA and the site.
-Stephanie Hatlestad can help with this step.
+Students will need to submit a form with the above information 1-2 months prior to participation in order to develop an affiliation agreement between UA and the site.
+Please email all of the information above to Dr. Briney (firstname.lastname@example.org).

-- Once the agreement is in place, we can start allowing students to participate.
+Once the agreement is in place, we can start allowing students to participate.
 The new program leader should plan an orientation for student volunteers: meeting, online material, email, or phone call.
+The CHIP student leaders will send the new leaders all necessary onboarding information.

 Please contact the Director of Service Learning, Dr. Stephanie Briney (email@example.com) for more information.